microsoft/pxt-adafruit/docs/lessons/offset-image/quiz.md

 # offset image quiz

-shift an image horizontally across the display with offset #offset #screen  #variables #docs
+shift an image horizontally across the display with offset.

 ## Name